0xMiden/miden-client/docs/typedoc/web-client/classes/AccountComponent.md

 > `static` **createAuthComponentFromSecretKey**(`secret_key`): `AccountComponent`

-Builds an auth component from a secret key (`RpoFalcon512` or ECDSA k256 Keccak).
+Builds an auth component from a secret key, inferring the auth scheme from the key type.

 #### Parameters